Exercise Guidelines in the UK

 The new guidelines offer more ways of achieving the an adequate level of fitness.
 The guidance renews focus on being active everyday and the suggested minimum levels of activity for each age group:

 Under-fives: 180 minutes – three hours – each day, once a child is able to walk.

 Children and young people (5-18 year old): 60 minutes and up to several hours every day of moderate to vigorous intensity physical activity.
 Three days a week should include vigorous intensity activities that strengthen muscle and bone.

 Adults (19-64 years old) and older people (65+): 150 mins – two and half hours – each week of moderate to vigorous intensity physical activity (and adults should aim to do some physical activity every day).
-Muscle strengthening activity should also be included twice a week.
+Include muscle strengthening activity twice a week.

 For many types of work such as gardeners, construction and engineers, for example, keeping fit is not a problem.
-However, with the number of sedentary and office based jobs on the increase and a decline in manufacturing keeping fit and achieving the targets of the exercise guidelines is not so easy to do.
-Workers have to be reminded about getting up from their chairs and a whole industry of alarms and keystroke monitoring software is available to help remind office workers to take regular and frequent breaks as specified in the Display Screen Regulations.
+But the increase in sitting down jobs such as office work and makes achieving the exercise targets is not easy.
+Remind workers to get up otherwise they might spend all day in one position.
+A whole industry of alarms and keystroke monitoring software is available to help remind office workers to take regular and frequent breaks as specified in the Display Screen Regulations.

 Wellbeing and health promotion initiatives in the workplace can help educate and remind workers of the dangers of not doing enough exercise.

 Many companies offer reduced gym membership and provide showers, some store bicycles and helmets.

 Also consider our ageing workforce and long-term absence and consider how best to care for and instruct workers, you can occupational health to focus their campaigns on this.